zaneu/cs373-idb/README.md

 # Free Spirits
-This project is a mixed drink database and builder.
+Mixed drink database and builder.
 Built for our Software Engineering course.

 # Group Members